Behind Hagel's ouster, tensions over Syria and Obama's team

 “And I think also that he did not believe that we had a strategy to combat” Islamic State, said McCain, incoming chairman of the Senate Armed Services Committee.

-Obama and Hagel began having conversations in mid-October about the 68-year-old defence secretary’s future, according to a senior administration official.
+Obama and Hagel began having conversations in mid-October about the 68-year-old defense secretary’s future, according to a senior administration official.
 Hagel initiated the conversation, the official added.

 White House spokesman Josh Earnest, praising Hagel, said the task he had been brought in to do -- wind down the war in Afghanistan and oversee a shrinking Pentagon budget -- had shifted, as the threat from Islamic State grew.